godspeed28/godspeed28/README.md

 <hr>

 <!-- START_QUOTE -->

-> The most important thing in life is to stop saying 'I wish' and start saying 'I will'.
-Consider nothing impossible, then treat possibilities as probabilities.
+> Life is a challenge, meet it!
+Life is a dream, realize it!
+Life is a game, play it!
+Life is love, enjoy it!
-> — _Charles Dickens_
+> — *Sathya Sai Baba*

-_Last updated: Thu Jul 17 01:41:19 UTC 2025_
+_Last updated: Thu Jul 17 02:10:05 UTC 2025_
 <!-- END_QUOTE -->

 <hr>